mejrisamir/Symfony-demo/README.md

 to use the built-in PHP web server or [configure a web server][3] like Nginx or Apache to run the application.

-Usage whith xampp windows
+Usage with xampp windows
 -------------------------

-Alternatively you can configure your application to run on Apache (xampp windows) :
+Alternatively you can configure your application to run on Apache (for exemple : xampp windows) :

 Enable listening on port 8080 : httpd.conf
 ```bash